 A series of lessons introducing bookkeeping.
 Theses lessons cover the basic principles involved and the corresponding terminology used in bookkeeping.
 The series covers basic debit and credit entries and explains the dual entry system.

 In accounting there are books (journals) and ledgers for source entry of information.
 A trial balance is used to monitor the types of accounts.
 With the use of parent-child accounts and control accounts bookkeepers can generate a wide array of reports.
 Unfortunately this still lacks the breath of supporting information needed.
-So the profession uses schedules to augment the reports.
+The profession uses schedules to augment the reports.